elbahjacharafeddine/skin-app-dermatology/README.md

 State management is handled efficiently with React hooks, ensuring smooth communication with the backend through API calls.
-Complementing the web application, the Mobile Application extends the platform’s capabilities to patients and dermatologists.
+Complementing the web application, the Mobile Application extends the platform’s capabilities to dermatologists.
 Developed with React Native, it enables secure access to medical records, viewing upcoming appointments, and receiving diagnostic results.
 This mobile component significantly enhances user accessibility, empowering patients and dermatologists to actively